It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 The majority of staple line leaks occur within 14 days after surgery.
 Consult your doctor immediately if you experience any of these symptoms.
 The risk of death from gastric sleeve surgery is low.

 Can it be Stretched?

-You can stretch your stomach after a gastric sleeve surgery.
+You can stretch your stomach after gastric sleeve surgery.
 The inside of your stomach is full of ruga.
-These are folds of tissue that expand and contract in relation to the amount of food that enters your stomach.
+These folds of tissue expand and contract about the amount of food entering your stomach.

-When they expand, your stomach sends a signal to your brain that you are full.
-When they contract, they push the food into the intestines for further processing.
+When they expand, your stomach signals to your brain that you are full; when they contract, they push the food into the intestines for further processing.
 Once the stomach is empty, a hormone called ghrelin is released that triggers hunger again.